federico-fogolari/pdb2trent/README.md

 - otherwise:
 cc pdb2trent.c -o pdb2trent -lm

-RUNNING TRENT
+RUNNING PBB2TRENT

 ./pdb2trent without arguments will print options available

 ./pdb2trent expects at least the following arguments (in this order):
- - the name of the input pdb_file
+ - the name of the input pdb_file with configurational samples between the MODEL and ENDMDL lines
  - the name of the output file
  - two strings for indication of atoms used for frame superposition
    and for entropy calculation.